Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

 \subsection{Plan of the Paper}

-The rest of the paper is structured as follows: Section~\ref{sec:preliminaries} recalls the required notions and introduces the notations used throughout the paper; Section~\ref{sec:rounding-modes-and-rounding-errors} presents some results on the treatment of uncertainty on the rounding mode in effect and on the quantification of the rounding errors committed in floating-point arithmetic operations; Section~\ref{sec:propagation-arithmetic-constraints} contains the complete treatment of addition and division constraints on intervals, by showing detailed special values tables and the refinement algorithms.
-Section~\ref{sec:discussion-and-conclusion} presents some experiments on constraint-based floating-point exception detection and concludes the main part of the paper.
+The rest of the paper is structured as follows: Section~\ref{sec:preliminaries} recalls the required notions and introduces the notation used throughout the paper; Section~\ref{sec:rounding-modes-and-rounding-errors} presents some results on the treatment of uncertainty on the rounding mode in effect and on the quantification of the rounding errors committed in floating-point arithmetic operations; Section~\ref{sec:propagation-arithmetic-constraints} contains the complete treatment of addition and division constraints on intervals, by showing detailed special values tables and the refinement algorithms; Section~\ref{sec:experimental-evaluation} reports the results of experiments aimed at evaluating the soundness of existing tools.
+Section~\ref{sec:discussion-and-conclusion} concludes the main part of the paper.
 Appendix~\ref{se:Subtraction-Multiplication} contains the complete treatment of subtraction and multiplication constraints.
-The proofs of all results presented in this paper can be found in Appendix~\ref{proofs}.
+The proofs of results not reported in the main text of the paper can be found in Appendix~\ref{proofs}.